gangdong/gangdong.github.io/_posts/2019-01-23-Python-python3.6-installation-ubuntu.md

 ```
 python --version
 ```
 to check which version python is your default python application.
-If you want to switch to python3.5, input below command
+If you want to switch to another python version, input below command
 ```
 echo alias python=python3 >> ~/.bashrc
 source ~/.bashrc
 python --version
 ```
+I switched my default python version to python3.5.
-But python3.5 is still not the right one, what I need to python3.6.
-To install python3.6, there are usually two ways. one is using apt-get install.
+But python3.5 is still not the right one, what I need is python3.6.
+To install python3.6, there are usually two methods. one is using apt-get install.
 The command is as below.
 ```
 sudo add-apt-repository ppa:jonathonf/python-3.6
 sudo apt-get update
 sudo apt-get install python3.6
 ```
-but it doesn't work on my installation for PPA has been removed. so I turned to the second way to download the source code and compile install.
+Unfortunately it doesn't work on my installation for the PPA has been removed. so I turned to the second way to download the source code and compile install.
 The command as below.
 ```
 wget https://www.python.org/ftp/python/3.6.0/Python-3.6.0.tar.xz